559 YouTube Flying Videos by Jan

 winning 4 - 2.
 Four rough turbulence hits in my last six flights.
 It was bad

 again.
-My original plan to fly to
+My original plan to fly to Sun Peaks ski resort was cut short in just

 With